ASTR 1230 (O'Connell) Lecture Notes

 were made.
 The whole sky has now been mapped to about 20th

 magnitude.
-All of this material is being converted to digital format
+All of this material has been converted to digital format

 for computerized retrieval.